 During the golden hour, in the earliest and the latest parts of the sunlit day, natural light is diffused, making overly dark shadows and the overexposure of highlights less likely.
 This is because the rays from the sun have to travel a longer distance through the atmosphere when the sun is near the horizon than when it is directly overhead, Wikipedia explains.
 This warm light also enhances colors, which, in conjunction with elongated shadows, provides a whisper of drama to golden hour images.

-Go for the gold using the golden hour
+Using the golden hour

 Taking advantage of the golden hour is an experience any photographer will delight in.
 With a little planning and preparation, even a novice can capture high quality images worth their weight in gold!